 Some will think I don’t understand things quickly, given all my years in university, but the real reason is that I really like to learn and understand how things work.
 So, in order, I have a Bachelor’s degree in Physics, a Master’s in Physics, a Bachelor’s degree in Chemistry and, finally, a Ph.D. in Chemistry, all from the Université de Sherbrooke.

 What is your current job title at Cascades?

-I am an Operations Support Specialist at the Cascades Innovation Center, which brings me to work closely with the Group's innovation people to develop new products.
+I am Technical Expert at the Cascades Innovation Center, which brings me to work closely with the Group's innovation people to develop new products.
 To give a familiar example in Cascades, I helped with the Innovation team of the Specialty Products Group and the Research Center (CS+) to develop the insulating properties of the Nothbox.
 So understanding how to insulate a Honeycomb panel was part of my role!